Will-Griffiths-Ireland/Memoria/README.md

 #### **Animations**

-The flow of the game is smooth with objects dropping in from 0 opacity and larger scales.
+The flow of the game is smooth with objects 'dropping' in from 0 opacity and larger scales.
 Cards have a flip animation that is not only for esthetics but plays an important part in the gameplay loop.

 The delay in player card selection is deliberate and drives them to commit cards to short term memory rather than pure memory reflect reactions.
-There is also an element of patience that is required.

-Other animations aim to give smooth transitions between menus and the main game
+Other animations aim to give smooth transitions between menus and the main game.

 #### **Accessibility**